-Location: Los Banos, CA, United States
+Location: Los Banos, California, United States

 Stanley L. Peterson has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in art and design.